CRLgamer/Adafruit-CircuitPython-7.3.3/README.md

 - Detects moisture.

 # Deployment
 > Specific parts needed to make this work, idk what.
+I use Thonny.
+You need to add the fonts and lib folders for this, I may put it into another respiratory.

 <h1 align="center">Enjoy!</h1>